life-itself/web3/claims/can-revolutionize-human-cooperation.md

 ## Evaluation: Largely False (Medium-High Confidence)

-### P1: Cooperation in the Web3 sphere is in some sense better than the way we tend to cooperate now (Partly True)
+### P1: Cooperation in the Web3 sphere is in some sense better than the way we tend to cooperate now (Partly true)

 The first thing we should note is that better is a highly context sensitive term.
 What is better for running a small consultancy may not be better for running a national military.
 This is a point we have made in our writing elsewhere[^11].
 This observation alone should be sufficient to give us pause when considering such huge and sweeping claims as revolutionizing human cooperation.
 The features outlined above may well make for better forms of cooperation in many contexts, but almost definitionally they cannot be objectively better across all.